Release information: SILVA 123

 • Mapping files for the SILVA taxonomy and ranks are now available for SSU and LSU

-• Opens external link in new window Megan compatible files are now available.
+• Megan compatible files are now available.

 • Pipeline